Maples7/express-mount-routes/README.md

 ```

 ### How to write Controllers
-You must export an object whoes keys are last part of routes and values are objects with HTTP method and handlers.
+You must export an object whose keys are last part of routes and values are objects with HTTP method and handlers.
 For example:
 ```js
 // FileName: controllers/weibo.js